ravendb/ravendb/readme.md

-﻿# RavenDB: The Premier NoSQL database for .NET
+﻿# RavenDB - an ACID NoSQL 2nd generation database

 This repository contains source code for the [RavenDB](https://ravendb.net/) document database.
 With a RavenDB database you can set up a NoSQL data architecture, or add a NoSQL layer to your current relational database.

 ![RavenDb Studio](docs/readmeScreenshot.png)

-Requirements
+Supported Platforms
 --------------

+- Windows
+- Linux
-- .NET Core 1.0
+- Docker
+- Mac OS X
-- TypeScript 2.1
+- Raspberry Pi
-- WiX Toolset 3.7 or higher

 Grab Your License and Latest Version
 ------------------------